History of communism: Early post-war dissident communists

 Following the Second World War, Trotskyism was wracked by increasing internal divisions over analysis and strategy.
 This was combined with an industrial impotence that was widely recognised.
-Additionally, the success of Soviet-aligned parties in Europe and Asia led to the persecution of Trotskyite intellectuals such as the infamous purge of Vietnamese Trotskyists.
+Additionally, the success of Soviet-aligned parties in Europe and Asia led to the persecution of Trotskyist intellectuals such as the infamous purge of Vietnamese Trotskyists.
 The war had also strained social democratic parties in the West.
 In some cases, such as Italy, significant bodies of membership of the Social Democratic Party were inspired by the possibility of achieving advanced socialism.
 In Italy, this group, combined with dissenting communists, began to discuss theory centred on the experience of work in modern factories, leading to autonomist Marxist.
 In the United States, this theoretical development was paralleled by the Johnson–Forest Tendency whereas in France a similar impulse occurred.

 Cold War and revisionism (1958–1979)

-Maoism and Cultural Revolution in China
+Maoism and the Cultural Revolution in China

 The Cultural Revolution was an upheaval that targeted intellectuals and party leaders from 1966 through 1976.
 Mao's goal was to purify communism by removing pro-capitalists and traditionalists by imposing Maoist orthodoxy within the Chinese Communist Party.
 The movement paralyzed China politically and weakened the country economically, culturally and intellectually for years.
 Millions of people were accused, humiliated, stripped of power and either imprisoned, killed or most often sent to work as farm laborers.
 Mao insisted that these he labelled revisionists be removed through violent class struggle.
 The two most prominent militants were Marshall Lin Biao of the army and Mao's wife Jiang Qing.
 China's youth responded to Mao's appeal by forming Red Guard groups around the country.
 The movement spread into the military, urban workers and the Communist Party leadership itself.
 It resulted in widespread factional struggles in all walks of life.
 In the top leadership, it led to a mass purge of senior officials who were accused of taking a "capitalist road", most notably Liu Shaoqi and Deng Xiaoping.
 During the same period, Mao's personality cult grew to immense proportions.
 After Mao's death in 1976, the survivors were rehabilitated and many returned to power.

 Cuban Revolution

 The Cuban Revolution was a successful armed revolt led by Fidel Castro's 26th of July Movement against the regime of Cuban dictator Fulgencio Batista.
 It ousted Batista on 1 January 1959, replacing his regime with Castro's revolutionary government.
-Castro's government later reformed along communist lines, becoming the present Communist Party of Cuba in October 1965.
+Throughout 1959, Fidel Castro began associating with Communist politicians.
 The United States response was highly negative, leading to a failed invasion attempt in 1961.
 The Soviets decided to protect its ally by stationing nuclear weapons in Cuba in 1962.
 In the Cuban Missile Crisis, the United States vehemently opposed the Soviet Union move.
-There was serious fear of nuclear war for a few days, but a compromise was reached by which Moscow publicly removed its weapons and the United States secretly removed its from bases in Turkey and promised never to invade.
+There was serious fear of nuclear war for a few days, but a compromise was reached by which Moscow publicly removed its weapons and the United States secretly removed its weapons from bases in Turkey and promised never to invade Cuba.